'Children are remarkable for

 Many children entered the doors of Keavil House re-named The Martha Frew Childrens Home for its duration.
 Located in Crossford, Fife it became a Residential Childrens Home.
 Many now adults will be aware that little if any information exists to record its care, the times then and the reality of experience.

-Regular readers of this website will notice the flaws and delays.
-I am very sorry that things have been delayed but the posts to this website are now at last posted here on Your Memories.
+Regular readers of this website will notice the flaws and delays. apologies that things have been delayed but the posts to this website are now at last here on Your Memories.

 However I have been working with CELCIS and the Scottish Human Rights in connection with records and access.